 The technical bit

 The Administering Authority holds personal data about you in its capacity as data controller for the proper handling of all matters relating to the Fund, including its administration and management.
-This includes the need to process your data to contact you, to calculate, secure and pay your benefits, for statistical and financial modelling and for reference purposes (for example, when we assess how much money is needed to provide members’ benefits and how that money should be invested), and to manage liabilities and administer the Fund generally.
+This includes the need to process your data to contact you, to calculate, secure and pay your benefits, for statistical and financial modelling and for reference purposes (for example, when we assess how much money is needed to provide members’ and beneficiaries’ benefits and how that money should be invested), and to manage liabilities and administer the Fund generally.
 Further information about how we use your personal data is provided below.

 a) we need to process your personal data to satisfy our legal obligations as the Administering Authority of the Fund; and

-c) because we need to process your personal data to meet our contractual obligations to you in relation to the Fund (for example, under an agreement that you will pay additional voluntary contributions to the Fund), or to take steps, at your request, before entering into a contract.
+c) because we need to process your personal data to meet our contractual obligations to you in relation to the Fund (for example, under an agreement that you will additional voluntary contributions to the Fund), or to take steps, at your request, before entering into a contract.

 What personal data we hold, and how we obtain it